lbfm-rwth/carat/index.md

 ## Dependencies

-This package requires GAP version {{site.data.package.GAP}}
-{% if site.data.package.needed-pkgs %}
-The following other GAP packages are needed:
+The following software is needed:
 {% for pkg in site.data.package.needed-pkgs %}
 - {% if pkg.url %}<a href="{{ pkg.url }}">{{ pkg.name }}</a> {% else %}{{ pkg.name }} {% endif %}
   {{- pkg.version -}}
 {% endfor %}
-{% endif %}
 {% if site.data.package.suggested-pkgs %}
 The following additional GAP packages are not required, but suggested:
 {% for pkg in site.data.package.suggested-pkgs %}